marcblanchet/ursim_on_mac_apple_silicon/README.md

 ## More Information
 Additional information for more tailored docker setup is available at the [URSIM docker image information](https://hub.docker.com/r/universalrobots/ursim_e-series)

+## Virtual Machine Version
+We tried to make a VM version, without luck.
+Only [UTM](https://getutm.app) was able to do emulation with Rosetta, following these [instructions](https://docs.getutm.app/advanced/rosetta/).
+We also tried the [Debian preconfigured VM for Rosetta](https://mac.getutm.app/gallery/debian-12-rosetta) and installed URSim and adjusting many parameters in the script, again without luck.
+It almost worked, as Polyscope loaded but freezed, most likely because URControl crashed.
+We think it could be possible to make it run under a VM, but software being binary, it is like a black box and difficult to troubleshoot.
+It would be easier if Universal Robots update its software for modern environments.

 ## Comments
 Please send any comments on these instructions to mailto:marc.blanchet@viagenie.ca or create issues or pull request on this repo.